 I haven't always been a fan of green bean casserole.
 There was a brief year or two where I wasn't feelin' green vegetables as a kid.
 Don't we all go through funny phases?
 Things have changed, Green Bean Casserole is now one of my gotta have it side dishes.
 It's hard to mess with perfection, but I do believe this recipe I’m sharing today has completely succeeded.
 That's right, Classic Green Bean Casserole just got upgraded and you won't believe how easy it is to make. (sponsored post)

 When I first spotted this recipe, I knew it was going to be a winner.
 It's not just the delicious addition of Pillsbury Grands!
 Biscuits.

-the fact that this recipe has only 4 ingredients.
+The fact that this recipe has only 4 ingredients has met attention.
 Oh you know how I get with recipes with only a few ingredients.

 Seriously, not only do I prefer easy recipes because they're just easy but it's also a time saver in the store.

 No scrambling around to find ingredients like rare spices that I'll never use again.

 Go all the way and get this scrumptious dish on the table as soon as you can.
 You'll thank me.